Chnoblouch/banjo-docs/docs/source/basics.md

 Basics
 ======

-Functions are declared using the `func` keyword.
+Functions are defined using the `func` keyword.
 The following snippet declares the `main` function, which is the entry point to our programs:

 ```banjo